In every project team, all employees are stakeholders.

 “Forming a project team with business analysts and project managers can be a successful way to get your project off the ground.
 By working together early on, you can develop a clear understanding of the goals and objectives of the project and how best to achieve them.
 Here are some factors to keep in mind when forming your team:

-- Work together to create a comprehensive plan for the project.
-This will help ensure that everyone has a shared understanding of the goals, objectives, and overall strategy for achieving them.
+2. Work together to create a comprehensive plan for the project.
+This will help ensure everyone understands the goals, objectives, and overall strategy for achieving them.

-- Communicate regularly and openly with one another.
-This will help keep everyone on track and aware of any potential issues or challenges that may arise during the course of a project.”
+3. Communicate regularly and openly with one another.
+This will help keep everyone on track and aware of any potential issues or challenges during a project.”

 My take

-The second point is that open communication in companies seems to be lacking vs. encouraged.
+The second point is that open communication in companies seems lacking vs. encouraged.
 And guess what?
 As a BA, that’s one of the areas I analyze before planning an approach!

 Then, I asked: